-It was timely, as I caught myself commenting lately to my husband that I’m sad I’m not as good a singer as I used to be.
+It was timely, as I caught myself commenting lately to a friend that I’m sad I’m not as good a singer as I used to be.
 Growing up, that was one of the major pieces of my identity: that I was an excellent singer.
 I finished my grade 9 performance test at 18, and seriously contemplated going into music for university.
-I decided on engineering in the end because it seemed more feasible as a career choice, and electrical engineering because I liked math.
-I thought, You can still do music as a hobby, but it’s harder to make a living at it.
+I decided on engineering in the end because it seemed more feasible as a career choice, and electrical engineering because I liked math. 🙂 I thought, You can still do music as a hobby, but it’s harder to make a living at it.
 (And vice versa with respect to the sciences.)

 As a result, I completed my degree through sheer stubborness, whilst doing a minimum amount of work and maximum amount of extra-curricular activities (that’s founding a choir, being in plays, and other acts of art – *some* of you need to get your minds out of the gutter!).
 I’m glad I did it as it was certainly an experience, I met some wonderful people and at the very least it gives me some modicum of credibility.
 Yes, I’ve programmed in assembly language (and no, I wasn’t a huge fan of the experience!).

 I haven’t really studied music properly since 1995.
 I’ve dabbled in lessons here and there, but that’s been about it.
 I bought a piano in about 2000 and it’s been shipped to various locations around SW Ontario as I searched for a home.
 I bought a bass, keyboard, was given a guitar, and started a band (Hillary Starkicker) with some uni friends.
 We weren’t great, but we *were* on the radio.

 I wrote a song as a wedding present for my mother when she remarried in 2004.
 My sister and I sang it.
 I made this recording as part of the gift:

 The recording is just me, although I tried to tweak the EQ a bit to make it sound more like my sister.